Rayman223/DataExporter/readme.md

 **DataExporter** is a cBot for **cTrader / cAlgo** designed to **export OHLCV market data** (Open, High, Low, Close, Volume) for a given symbol and timeframe **exclusively during backtesting**.

-The data is saved as **CSV files**, ready for:
-- quantitative analysis
-- machine learning / AI
-- external backtesting
-- statistics and data visualisation

 ---

 ## ✨ Features